 Net cash provided by financing activities.
-For the nine months ended December 31, 2020 net cash provided by financing activities was \$2.8 million primarily resulting from the proceeds from stock option exercises.
-For the nine months ended December 31, 2019, net cash provided by financing activities was \$96.0 million primarily from the \$94.2 million net proceeds from the July 2019 follow-on offering and \$2.2 million from the proceeds from stock option exercises.
+For the three months ended June 30, 2021 and 2020, net cash provided by financing activities was \$5.4 million and \$1.0 million, respectively, primarily from the proceeds from stock option exercises.

 We are now engaged in qualifying for and securing broadband licenses from the FCC pursuant to the Report and Order.
-At the same time, our sales and marketing department are pursuing opportunities to lease the broadband licenses we secure to our targeted utility and critical infrastructure customers.
-Our future capital requirements will depend on many factors, including: the timeline and costs to acquire broadband licenses pursuant to the Report and Order, including the costs to acquire additional spectrum, the costs related to retuning, or swapping spectrum held by, Covered Incumbents and the costs of paying Anti-Windfall payments to the U.S. Treasury; costs related to the commercializing of our spectrum assets; and our ability to sign customer contracts and generate revenues from the license or transfer of any broadband licenses we secure; the terms and conditions of any customer contracts, including the timing of payments; the costs associated with expanding our business development, sales and marketing organization, the costs and ongoing obligations related to our former TeamConnect and pdvConnect businesses; the revenues we generate from royalties we may receive from our agreements we entered into with the buyers of our TeamConnect and our pdvConnect businesses; and our ability to control our operating expenses.
+At the same time, our sales and marketing departments are pursuing opportunities to lease the broadband licenses we secure to our targeted utility and critical infrastructure customers.
+Our future capital requirements will depend on many factors, including: the timeline and costs to acquire broadband licenses pursuant to the Report and Order, including the costs to acquire additional spectrum, the costs related to retuning, or swapping spectrum held by, Covered Incumbents and the costs of paying Anti-Windfall Payments to the U.S. Treasury; costs related to the commercializing of our spectrum assets; and our ability to sign customer contracts and generate revenues from the license or transfer of any broadband licenses we secure; the terms and conditions of any customer contracts, including the timing of payments; the costs associated with expanding our business development, sales and marketing organization, the costs and ongoing obligations related to our former TeamConnect and pdvConnect businesses; and our ability to control our operating expenses.